Digestive Issues

 Hemorrhoids

-Swollen veins in the lower rectum and anus causing discomfort, itching, and sometimes bleeding.
+Swollen, inflamed veins in the rectum and anus that cause discomfort, itching, bleeding, and pain, especially during bowel movements.

 Gut Health & Microbiome